Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GTX 970 is just a bit (more or less 7%) faster with regards to texture filtering than the Geforce GTX 670. (explain)
+Memory BandwidthThe GeForce GTX 970 should theoretically be a small bit faster than the Geforce GTX 670 overall. (explain)

-Pixel RateThe GeForce GTX 970 should be a lot (more or less 130%) more effective at full screen anti-aliasing than the Geforce GTX 670, and able to handle higher resolutions better. (explain)
+Texel RateThe GeForce GTX 970 should be just a bit (about 7%) more effective at AF than the Geforce GTX 670. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison